✎ Key Takes:

 » You can identify your Gibson Guitar by checking the headstock logo or serial number.

-Gibson Guitar Serial Number Lookup:
+Gibson Guitar Serial Number Details:

 You can look out for the Gibson guitar with its serial number: